51Degrees/specifications/device-detection-specification/part2/pipeline-elements/device-detection-on-premise.md

 In all languages, the on-premise device detection engine passes the actual detection processing to a native dll/so library that is written in C/C++.

-This ensures the best performance for the most computationally complex part of the process.
-It also reduces the time required to add support for device detection in a new language.
+The intention was that this will ensure the best performance for the most computationally complex part of the process and reduce maintenance overhead, as well as the time required to add support for device detection in a new language.

 The code for this component is available on GitHub: